bigluster/qscustomproploader/readme.md

 ---
 ### Support
-<h5 style="color:red;">Qlik Enterprise Architecture team Power Tools are not officially supported by Qlik.
+<h5 style="color:red;">Enterprise Architecture team Power Tools are not officially supported by Qlik.
 Please do not contact Qlik support for help or support on this solution.</h5>
 <h5 style="color:green;">The Enterprise Architecture team does provide limited support for the Power Tools deployed publicly.</h5>
 <h5 style="color:#4183c4">Please use the issues list to provide feedback and identify bugs we can squash.</h5>